steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 actually characterized by producing the distribution that is the least-biased given the information at hand.

-### The Max Entropy classifier is Logistic Regression
+### The Max Entropy Classifier is Logistic Regression

 Wait, one may say: "I don't recall reading anything about logistic regression producing a maximum entropy distribution in *The Elements of Statistical